skyfox69/jsapi/README.md

 [Callbacks]: #callbacks

-To describe the callbacks initiated by an operation, each callback can be specified by a nested `callback` directive, for example:
+The callbacks that may be initiated by an operation can be described by nested `callback` directives, for example:

 ```ruby
 api_operation do